-When I first started using direct mail in my real estate investing business, I was blown away by the results.
+When I started using direct mail in my real estate investing business, I was blown away by the results.

-Never before had I been inundated with more deals than I could handle… and after struggling for years to find worthwhile opportunities on the MLS, the discovery of this marketing medium was a MAJOR new revelation for me.
+Never before had I been inundated with more deals than I could handle… and after struggling for years to find worthwhile opportunities on the MLS, the discovery of this marketing medium was a MAJOR revelation for me.

 From the moment I saw how effective it was at uncovering opportunities that nobody else knew about, it completely changed the trajectory of my business.